vilmarzti/dreaming/README.md

 Having done that split the frames into two parts.
 One for training and validating the simple NN segmentations and one for the ensemble-learning.
 I used a slightly bigger dataset for ensemble as that will give me the final result.

-For each of the ensemble-learning and NN methods create folder called `train_input train_output valid_input valid_output test_input test_output` with the corresponding train, valid and test dataset.
+For the ensemble-learning and NN methods create each a folder called `train_input train_output valid_input valid_output test_input test_output` with the corresponding train, valid and test dataset.

 The directories should have a similar patter to this.